sheyll/b9-vm-image-builder/README.md

 Anyway, I hope for the quick widespread adoption of the uni-kernel approach, rendering this code - as well as docker - useless.

+## What does it cost?

+It is free as in free beer, it costs *nothing* and will stay as expensive as that *for ever*.

 ### Difference to docker?